 What sets this circumstance apart from the previous one involving Priya is the fact that Carole Baskin was overlooking the situation this time around.
 They were also trying to force Cooper into a carrier while Priya on the other hand, was being forced to leave a transport cage.

 We managed to have a short conversation with Big Cat Rescue on Facebook around the time of the first incident.
-Unfortunately, the creator of the comment thread decided to delete their original post that contained our discussion, however, we did manage to grab screenshots.
+Unfortunately, the creator of the comment thread decided to delete their original post that contained our discussion.

 Responding to our inquiries regarding the treatment of Priya, Big Cat Rescue said (emphasis added):